akka/akka/akka-docs/src/main/paradox/actors.md

 @@snip [ActorDocSpec.scala]($code$/scala/docs/actor/ActorDocSpec.scala) { #receive-orElse }

-Instead of inheritance the same pattern can be applied via composition - one would simply compose the receive method using partial functions from delegates.
+Instead of inheritance the same pattern can be applied via composition - compose the receive method using partial functions from delegates.

 @@@